Trnava: 19th century to Great War

-Jewish history

-Jews arrived into the area in the 11th century.
-A presence in Trnava is documented from the 14th century.
-In 1494, 14 Jews were brought to death by burning following a blood libel.
-An 1503 account of the 1494 ritual murder trial introduces for the first time in history the notion that Jews as a collectivity were of feminine gender and had monthly bleedings, a libel which would become part of the repertoire of Christian antisemitism from then on.
-After another blood libel, the Jews were expelled from the city in 1539 and only in 1783 were Jews allowed to return to the city.
-Until World War II, Trnava was home to a sizable Jewish minority.
-During the Holocaust, 82% of the Jews were sent to extermination camps in 1942.
+In time after Austro-Hungarian Compromise

+In 1867 Austro-Hungarian compromise had come into force, becoming a milestone in the politics and administration of the empire.
+For this period had been determined as a self-governed urban district (rendezett tanácsú város/Stadt mit geordnete Magistrat) within Pozsony County, also being the seat of the Trnava rural district.

+Slovak national foundations, like Matica slovenská were suppressed or banned in Kingdom of Hungary as a result of the Magyarization policy.
+In that time of national and linguistic oppression of Slovaks, the St. Adalbert Association (Spolok sv.
+Vojtecha) was founded in Trnava in 1870.
+Initially being tasked with publishing of catholic literature, the association with its headquarters in Trnava had been working as the foremost Slovak language institution until Dissolution of Austria-Hungary in 1918.

+In the 19th but mainly in the early 20th century, the town grew behind its city walls, and a part of the wall was demolished in the 19th century, but most of it is still well-preserved.

+In 1873 a reconstructed railway route from Bratislava to Trnava, trafficking with steam engines, instead of previous horse-drawn, had been handed over to use.
+First steam train reached at Trnava railway station on May 1, 1873.

+The renewed connection launched a modernization of the town, which started with the erection of a big sugar factory, a malt-house, and the Coburgh's factory (later referred to as Trnavské automobilové závody, i.e., "Trnava Car Factory").

 After 1918

-After the creation of Czechoslovakia in 1918, Trnava was one of the most industrialized cities of the country.
+After the creation of Czechoslovakia in 1918, Trnava was one of the most industrialized towns of the country.
 During World War II, Trnava was occupied on 1 April 1945 by troops of the Soviet 2nd Ukrainian Front.

 In 1977, by a decision of Pope Paul VI, Trnava became the see of a separate Slovak archbishopric (although the seat moved to Bratislava in 2008, the city still remains a seat of its own archbishopric).
-With the establishment of this archbishopric, Slovakia became independent of Hungary again also in terms of church administration for the first time in centuries.
+With the establishment of this archbishopric, Slovakia became independent of Hungary also in terms of church administration for the first time in centuries.

 After the establishment of Slovakia (1993), Trnava became the capital of the newly created Trnava Region in 1996.
-The French car manufacturer PSA Peugeot Citroën began construction of a large automobile plant in Trnava in 2003.